• Skip to primary navigation

 Cut off the end and any damaged outer leaves of your lettuce.
 Separate the leaves and wash them carefully under cold running water, shake them and either pat dry or spin dry in a salad spinner.

-Rinse, trim and peel your carrot and cucumber then cut into thin rounds for the carrots and slightly thicker rounds for the cucumber.
+Rinse, trim and peel your cucumber and cut into slightly thicker rounds for the cucumber.

 Remove the core and seeds from your bullhorn pepper, rinse under cold water then cut into rounds.